 Singaporean CPF & FBAR

 Singaporean CPF & FBAR: As far as the IRS is concerned, the Singaporean CPF (Central Provident Fund) is reportable on the FBAR.
 The CPF is considered a type of Foreign Bank and Financial Account, which is reported on FinCEN Form 114.
 Since there is no tax treaty between the US and Singapore, the CPF is generally taxable as well.
 In other words, while it is tax deferred in Singapore, there is no tax treaty between the U.S. and Singapore — and this further complicates the analysis.
 From a tax perspective, there is the issue of the contributions to the fund; growth within the fund, and distributions out of the fund.
-While different tax professionals may take contrasting approaches to the U.S. taxation of Singapore CPF, the Internal Revenue Service has issue memoranda in the past on the tax treatment of a CPF, which determined the income is taxable.
+While different tax professionals may take contrasting approaches to the U.S. taxation of Singapore CPF, the Internal Revenue Service has issue memoranda in the past on the tax treatment of a CPF, which generally determined the income is taxable (growth and non-distributions inclusive).

 While we have a much more detailed analysis on the U.S. Taxation of CPF, but let’s focus on FBAR: